MohistMC/MohistWiki/config/mohist-yml-1.16.5.md

        #: Put the list of the mods you want to allow on your server.
 You can use `/whitelistmods enable` or `/whitelistmods update` to update this list automatically

     - `kickmessage: Use of unauthorized mods`
-       #: Customize kick message when use join with unauthorized mods.
+       #: Customize kick message when user join with unauthorized mods.
 Set `true` to enable, `false` to disable

  * `hidejoinmodslist: false`
  #: Hide mods in the console when a client joins the server.
-Set `true` to enable, `false` to disable

 * `consolecolor`